D. Everett Waid: Later life, awards and philanthropy

-He endowed a fine arts department at Monmouth College in memory of his first wife Eva Clark Waid (January 1869 – June 1929).
-He also donated $80,000 towards a new gymnasium that his firm was designing and then topped off that gift with another $10,000 to build the Waid Swimming Pool in that building.
+Waid donated $80,000 towards a new gymnasium that his firm was designing for Monmouth College in 1923 and then topped off that gift with another $10,000 to build the Waid Swimming Pool in that building.
 At the time of his death, the Waids were the largest donors in the history of the college.
+Waid received an honorary advanced degree from Monmouth College in 1923.